RohitNagraj/CUDA-Challenge/README.md

 **6_warp_reduction**: Moved from shared memory based local reduction to warp-level reduction that uses registers for data-transfer between warps instead of shared memory.
 I still use shared memory for reduction between warps within a block.
 Again, tried warp-level reduction and tree-based reduction for this part, but it didn't result in any speedup so ended up using sequential summation.
 **7_vectorize**: Since our problem is naturally blocked in nature (can process 32 elements in isolation), and since our memory access is already coalesced, using vectorized memory access adds a huge boost to the performance by making use of the whole bandwidth of the memory bus to reduce the number of cycles required for data access.
 **8_final_fp32**: Finally, we can make some final tweaks which include, 1) Vectorized access for the `i-16` parts of the array.
 2) Using faster math intrinsics (eg: `__sinf()` instead of `sinf()`) did not fail the precision requirements while maintaining speed.
 3) Added shared memory caching for the `i-16` lookback.
 4) Added `#pragma unroll` to enable scheduler optimizations internally.
+**8.5_final_fp32_opt**: Profiled `8_final_fp32` and found 4-way bank conflicts.
+Fixed it using structure of arrays for caching in SHMEM.
 **9_bf16**: Theoretically, I can achieve higher performance on this since BF16 is half the data of FP32.
 But for simplicity, I convert BF16 to FP32 in the kernel for processing.
 Given more time, I could have written a native BF16 kernel that would have achieved the same Kernel Bandwidth as `8_final_fp32`.

 ### Future Optimization Scope
-1. **NSight Compute**: I did not run this through NSight compute, but I'm sure it'd unlock some insights on bank-conflicts (I don't think there should be any, but good to double check) and register pressures.
-2. **AtomicAdd**: Currently, there's an `AtomicAdd` executed by 512k blocks, which happens directly on global memory.
-Writing a second kernel purely dedicated for reduction that can take these 512k block sums and add them up with warp-level and shared memory reduction can potentially improve the performance further.
-2. **Cooperative Groups**: I did not explore CUDA's Cooperative Groups during this exercise.
+1. **Cooperative Groups**: I did not explore CUDA's Cooperative Groups during this exercise.
 I believe the `AtomicAdd` could be optimized with Cooperative Groups.
-3. **Native BF16**: As I mentioned above, I convert BF16 to FP32 inside the kernel for compuation.
-Performing the computation in BF16 can improve performance.
-4. **CUDA Streams**: Since this exercise does not care about H2D and D2H times, I didn't use streams.
+2. **CUDA Streams**: Since this exercise does not care about H2D and D2H times, I didn't use streams.
 However, in real-world, CUDA streams can speedup data transfer/overlap computation and communication to provide significant performance gains.